yusufbata/docker-compose_mssql-with-app/README.md

 ## Access to sql server
 1. sudo docker-compose run db sqlcmd -S db1.internal.prod.example.com -U SA -P '<YourStrong@Passw0rd>' -Q 'select 1 from AdventureWorksDW2017'
 2. sudo docker exec -it sqlserverondocker_db_1 bash

+## Scaling a service
+1. To run multiple instances of myredis, use `docker-compose up --scale myredis=3 myredis` at startup, or
+2. At runtime using: `docker-compose scale myredis=3`
+2. To configure port range for a scaled service, use `ports: - "6379-6385:6379"`